Lower bounds for piecewise polynomial approximations of oscillatory functions: Introduction

 \subsection{Approximate $k$-oscillation and solutions of the Helmholtz equation}

 The main motivation for this article is the study of numerical solution of the Helmholtz problems~\eqref{e:inHome} and~\eqref{e:obstacle} when the data comes from a natural scattering problem; e.g. plane wave scattering.
-In this case, we have
+In the case of plane wave scattering, one aims to find the scattered field caused by an incident plane wave $u_I:=e^{ikx\cdot a}$ with $a\in \mathbb{R}^d$, $|a|=1$.
+To do this, we let $\chi\in C_c^\infty(\mathbb{R}^d)$ so that the scatterer is contained in $\chi\equiv 1$ and find $u_S$ outgoing such that $u=u_S+u_I$ satisfies~\eqref{e:inHome} or~\eqref{e:obstacle} with $0$ right-hand side and no outgoing condition